Skip to content

 Signature:

-pub fn isExtra(self: *const Node) bool
+pub fn is_extra(self: *const Node) bool

 Example:

-const result = instance.isExtra();
+const result = instance.is_extra();

 Returns: bool